PDAL/PDAL/doc/stages/filters.attribute.rst

 ===================

 The attribute filter allows you to set the values of a selected dimension.
-There are three possible scenarios that are currently supported:
+Two scenarios are supported:

-* Set all points in a dimension to single value
+* Set the value of a dimension of all points to single value (use option 'value')

-* Set points inside an OGR-readable Polygon or MultiPolygon
+* Set points inside an OGR-readable Polygon or MultiPolygon (use option 'datasource')

 OGR SQL support
 ----------------